operator-framework/community-operators/docs/README.md

 ## Update your Operator

 Similarly, to update your operator you need to submit a PR with any changes to your Operator resources.
-Refere to our [contribution guide](./operator-versioning.md) for more details.
+Refer to our [contribution guide](./operator-versioning.md) for more details.

 ## CI Tests your Operator